AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/certifications.md

 ---
-description: Learn how to take up certifications using the Captivate Prime Learners app.
+description: Learn how to take up certifications using the Learning Manager Learners app.
 jcr-language: en_us
 title: Certifications
 contentowner: manochan